 When conducting our Avira Phantom VPN review, there were a few things that stood out.
 We liked that the company offered a free trial of the service so that you could give the product a test-run before making your buying decision.
 We also liked that the company was up-front about its logging policies.

 However, we also found the product to be incredibly slow and that customer support was considerably lacking.
-We also were turned off by the fact that Avira Phantom VPN did not come with features such as router compatibility or torrenting capabilities, so if you’re looking for a VPN for torrenting you should look elsewhere.
+We also were turned off by the fact that Avira Phantom VPN did not come with features such as router compatibility or torrenting capabilities, if you want a good vpn that allows torrenting check out our best VPN’s for torrenting guide.